ec1oud/evproduction.org/wiki/Baset_trailer.md

 Removable trays
 ---------------

-Batteries can be mounted in a light [removable trays](removable_tray "wikilink"), so one can replace only some batteries when discharged, instead of all the trailer.
+Batteries can be mounted in a light, easy and accesible [removable trays](removable_tray "wikilink"), so one can replace only some batteries when discharged, instead of all the trailer.